reiko-dev/challenges/README.md

 #To Do
-- [ ] Paint sine waves using the Fourier Series.
+- [ ] Paint square waves using the Fourier Series.
 *The Fourier Transform takes a time-based pattern, measures every possible cycle, and returns the overall "cycle recipe" (the amplitude, offset, & rotation speed for every cycle that was found).

-- [ ] Paint coordinates with Fourier Series
+- [ ] Paint using the Fourier transform algorithm